Two Sentinels

 Water Shoes

 We use water shoes in camp for water activities and showering.
 On the trail, they're used for water activities and giving your feet a rest after a long day of hiking.
-Because we're often wearing these on uneven ground where there's sticks, roots, logs, and rocks; or in water where there's gravel and sand, it's important to have safe water shoes that completely cover the foot with no gaps to avoid trip hazards.
+Because we're often wearing these on uneven ground where there's sticks, roots, logs, and rocks; or in water where there's gravel and sand, it's important to have safe water shoes that completely cover the sole and toes to avoid trip hazards.

 They're also great for quick slip-ons when you have to go biff at night!